 But that is just the first step.
 Creating an awesome vehicle wrap takes a lot more than just the right dimensions.
 And here we’ll guide you through the whole process of designing a custom car or truck wrap!

 For more detailed info, do check out our awesome Complete Guide to Vehicle Wraps!

 How to use a Car Outline to Design Vehicle Wraps

 This is our simple, step-by-step guide to design custom vehicle wraps in the best and most efficient way possible.
 If you’re a sign maker or graphic designer looking to expand your business to car wrap services, this is the perfect start point.
 So read on!

 1. Get the Vehicle Dimensions in a Car Outline

-With this information, you can jump right on to a professional vehicle outlines library and find the vehicle template for that specific car, van or truck.
-If you want to be ahead of the game, check out the Top 10 Most Popular Car Outlines for 2018 and have them ready for your customers!
+With this information, you can jump right on to a professional vehicle outlines library and find the vehicle template for that specific car, van, or truck.
+If you want to be ahead of the game, check out the Top 5 Most Popular Car Outlines in 2020 and have them ready for your customers!

 Why a Car Outline?

 A great car wrap will fit the car like a glove (it’s one of the things that distinguish it from a bad wrap), and cars aren’t flat surfaces: they have doors, door handles, windows, mirrors, bumpers, curves.
 To design in 2D something that will be displayed on a 3D surface –be it full or partial wraps–, you need to design is based on very accurate dimensions of the whole car body and its details.
 Using vehicle templates aka car silhouettes is the best practice because: